 The airport exteriors have been fitted with perforate corten steel panels, energy-efficient windows, and a new rainwater collection system.

 Energy-efficient lighting has been installed throughout the airport, along with a cold weather green roof to promote eco-friendly practices and increase the building’s capacity.

 Financing for the revitalisation project

-The competition includes $190m for airport projects and an additional $10m allocated through the Governor's Aviation Capital Grant Program, which in turn supports safety, infrastructure, and economic development projects at smaller airports across the state.
+The competition includes $190m for airport projects and an additional $10m allocated through the Governor’s Aviation Capital Grant Program, which supports safety, infrastructure, and economic development projects at smaller airports across the state.

 LeChase was responsible for renovations of the airport, including the new terminal, pedestrian bridges, modernisation of ticketing and baggage services and a new glass exterior façade.

 Louisville Muhammad Ali International Airport (SDF) is undergoing a capital improvement programme comprising a series of improvements to meet the…

 Zurich Airport, the largest international airport in Switzerland, is undergoing a series of developments to meet future air travel demand.…